Spay/neuter saves lives, it must stay in Alabama!

 Please call or email your State Senator TODAY, urging him or her to vote YES on H.B.
 141 to protect the spay/neuter clinics of Alabama!

-Find contact info below for members of the Senate Health Committee.
+Find contact info below for members of the Senate Rules Committee.
 Remember to be respectful and considerate when voicing your concerns.
 Here are some suggested talking points:

-- The spay/neuter bill, H.B.
-141, passed the House February 25 and is slated to come before the Senate Health Committee.
-I am calling today to ask you to PLEASE SUPPORT this bill.
-We currently have a pet overpopulation epidemic in Alabama.
+- I am calling today to ask you to PLEASE SUPPORT the spay/neuter bill, H.B.
+141. We currently have a pet overpopulation epidemic in Alabama.

 - I am a supporter of the Greater Birmingham Humane Society, and on average we accept about 10,000 animals annually.
 This is just an owner-surrender facility, as we are not animal control (that agency also brings in thousands of unowned animals a year).
-So just in Jefferson county, the homeless pet population is approximately 20,000 pets a year.
+Just in Jefferson County, the homeless pet population is approximately 20,000 pets a year.
 It costs a lot of money to house, triage and ultimately euthanize these unwanted pets.

 - I urge you, for the people of your district, to vote YES on H.B.
 141 when it comes before the Senate Health Committee next week.
 The bill adds an exemption to the veterinary practice act which will allow these low-cost non-profit spay/neuter clinics around the state to operate.
 Your constituents utilize the services of the clinic in Irondale on a daily basis.
 Since 2008, that clinic alone has spayed and neutered over 60,000 pets, preventing millions of unwanted pets to be born.